 The PHA will provide all participants with information about VAWA at the time of admission (see section 5-I.B) and at annual reexamination.
 The PHA will also include information about VAWA in notices of termination of assistance, as provided in section 12-II.F.

-The VAWA information provided to applicants and participants will consist of the notice in Exhibit 16-1 and a copy of form HUD-50066, Certification of Domestic Violence, Dating Violence, Sexual Assault and Stalking.
+The VAWA information provided to applicants and participants will consist of the notices in Exhibits 16-1 and 16-2.

 Notification to Owners and Managers [24 CFR 5.2005(a)(2)]